Barbog/deja-website/pages/en/survival-guide.the-basics.sound.md

 typora-root-url: ../static
 ---

-You may want to sleep while others are partying,
+You may want to sleep while others are partying.

 - Bring earplugs, as the sound travels far on the property.